 - Costume Copycat: The fake Kitaro, although he accuses the real one of copying him.

 - Creepy Child: Kitaro.

-- Darker and Edgier: Very much, compared to the previous Kitaro series.
+- Darker and Edgier: Very much, compared to the other Kitaro anime.

 - Living Forever Is Awesome: Possibly.
 Kitaro seems to not care much about his immortality either way.
 It does seem to play a role in his general detachment from the world around him, leading to his more mischievous ways.